Skull Base Tumor

 Signs and Symptoms

 In general, tumors will result in symptoms based on the area of the brain they affect or invade.
 Because of the location of these tumors, the symptoms can appear more substantial than, for instance, a tumor arising on the surface of the brain.

-Common diagnostic tests for a skull base tumor include computerized tomography CT , magnetic resonance imaging MRI of the head.
-Vascular imaging such as CT angiogram CTA , MRA or cerebral angiography are usually obtained if there is concern that the tumor is highly vascular or that it distorts or encases important blood vessels.
+Common diagnostic tests for a skull base tumor include computerized tomography , magnetic resonance imaging of the head.
+Vascular imaging such as CT angiogram , or are usually obtained if there is concern that the tumor is highly vascular or that it distorts or encases important blood vessels.

 A customized treatment plan is put together for you based on:

 - The type of tumor and its symptoms, exact location and size

 - Your age and general health

 Treatment for a skull base tumor may include one, or a combination, of the following options: